bkim346/EEG_sleep_stage_classifier/README.md

     # pip install mne torch torchvision torchaudio scikit-learn numpy pandas matplotlib

     # 3) run
-    # Option A: open the notebook and "Run All"
+    # Open the notebook and "Run All" - Make sure to set CV to True and Proof of Concept (POC) to False.
     #    notebooks/EEG_sleep_staging.ipynb
-    # Option B (if you make a script later):
-    #    python scripts/run_cv.py

     Outputs will appear under artifacts/.